 Throughout the late 18th and early 19th centuries, the limestone cave is said to have been the residence of numerous outlaws, pirates, and counterfeiters.
 Pirates are mentioned in legends that date back hundreds of years regarding Cave in Rock.
 The most ferocious legend is true, however many of the others are myths.

 Captain Samuel Mason, a native of Pennsylvania and a lifelong criminal and pirate, would break into homes on Sundays while people were at church and would target vessels on the Ohio River.
 In 1797, Mason made Cave in Rock the center of his criminal enterprise.
+If students want to learn about history in a fun way, they should visit this cool place.
+They can also try using an essay writer bot to make their schoolwork easier, like how these criminals used the river for their activities.

 There were two films made there that contributed to the stories surrounding this cave: How the West Was Won by MGM in the 1960s and Davy Crockett and the River Pirates by Disney in the 1950s.